Social Icons

 Directed by Peter Lord and Nick Park

-Chicken Run was back then one of those stop motion animations you had to see.
-It was Aardman’s first feature film debut and as of 2020 their most commercially successful yet.
+Chicken Run was, back then, one of those stop-motion animations you had to see.
+It was Aardman’s first feature film debut and, as of 2020, their most commercially successful yet.

-The movie is about that escape plan.
+The movie revolves around that escape plan.

 0 comments: